 Due to random characteristics of real surfaces, their topographies are quite complex and cannot be easily described and modelled.
 Greenwood and Williamson (GW) [69] derived an analytical model based on the Hertzian contact theory for elastic deformation of hemispherical asperities under normal contact force.
 They assumed constant asperity radius and Gaussian distribution of asperities' heights around the mean surface plane.
 Due to the assumption of Gaussian distribution function the integrals of the GW model were calculated numerically until Jackson [70] derived the closed-form solutions to the GW model.
-This model was later extended to include curved surfaces [71], two misaligned rough surfaces [72], non-uniform radii of asperities [73], anisotropic surfaces [74], etc. In his work McCool [74] showed that the anisotropic GW model with constant asperity radii, thus confirming that the original assumptions, which greatly simplifies the calculation, do not limit the applicability of the model.
+This model was later extended to include curved surfaces [71], two misaligned rough surfaces [72], non-uniform radii of asperities [73], anisotropic surfaces [74], etc. In his work McCool [74] showed that the anisotropic model with varying radii gives very good agreement to the original assumptions, which greatly simplifies the calculation, do not limit the applicability of the model.